SnakeFist007/puzzle-of-personality/source/content/Enneagram of Personality.md

 ---

 ## Integration & Disintegration

-This is what you see when you look at the illustration of the Enneagram!

 Each basic type in the Enneagram is connected by two lines to another type.
 There are two trains of thought on how this effect occurs.